vincehsanchez/GroupFiveProject1/README.md

 - Vince Sanchez

 We are going to look at how unemployment could have an affect on a person’s health and wellbeing, specifically heart disease.

-Research Questions:
+## Research Questions:
-How does unemployment affect heart disease?
+1. How does unemployment affect heart disease?
-How does the analysis differ based on area?
+2. How does the analysis differ based on area?
-Does the analysis have statistical significance?
+3. Does the analysis have statistical significance?

-Datasets to be Used:
+## Datasets Used:
-Bureau of Labor Statistics
+- Bureau of Labor Statistics
-CDC
+- CDC

-Breakdown of Tasks:
+## Breakdown of Tasks:
 Identify the data that will be used with the timeframe.
 Analyze the data to find trends or lack thereof.
 Create charts to present the findings.